salama/object-machine/object/instructions.md

 #### Branch

 Branch is a an abstract base class and as such instances have no meaning.
-All branch instruciton nevertheless must derive from this class and have meaningful names that describe what it is they branch on.
+All branch instruction nevertheless must derive from this class and have meaningful names that describe what it is they branch on.

 The base class carries the branch target, ie the block that the branch will jump to if positive.
 If the branch is not taken, control flows implicitly to the next Block.